 If you’re looking for a multi-purpose fire pit – to cook on and keep warm around – a traditional wood burning ‘fire bowl’ is a great option.
 Many of today’s designs are based on the original Indian Kadai – a bowl shaped pan used over the centuries to cook food, often on a grand scale.
 Our own Reclaimed Fire Pit is based on this iconic design; it is made from a recycled wrought iron oil drum and comes in three sizes, with a tong, wire brush and stand.

-Iron fire pits can rust as they age, which does help to make them even more charming as they age, but any rust spots or deposits can be easily removed with a little olive oil, applied with a cloth.
+Iron fire pits can rust as they get older, which does help to make them even more charming as they age, but any rust spots or deposits can be easily removed with a little olive oil, applied with a cloth.

 What to Burn on Your Fire Pit